george24601/notes/devOps/unix/memory.md

 3. private anonymous mapping, bbs, stack, heap are anonymous mapping, because exetuable doesn't have correspoidng segment, and must be private

 4. shared anonymous mapping, apply memory from cache

+why do we need second-level VM mapping table?

+what does buffer and cache in free mean?